omaray/usability/dotnet/SamplesReadMe.md

 # Getting Started for .NET

-_sample text below of what the description could be mention as well as the client libraries used_
+_sample text below of what the description could be; we also mention the client libraries used_

 This repo contains sample applications written in C# that run on Google Cloud Platform.